mssandeepkamath/vm-iaas-wizard/README.md

 ### 1. CLI Client

-The heart of Minimal-IaaS-Manager is its powerful CLI client, built with Go, which simplifies virtual machine management, making it accessible to both novice and experienced users.
+The heart of VM-IaaS-Wizard is its powerful CLI client, built with Go, which simplifies virtual machine management, making it accessible to both novice and experienced users.
 With the CLI, you can:

 - Create new virtual machines with custom specifications.
 - Start and stop existing virtual machines with ease.